falakthkr/falakthkr/README.md

 ### 😄 Pronouns
 She/Her

-## 🌱I am a Full stack Developer
+## 💻 I am a Full stack Developer
 - 🌱 I’m currently in a continuous learning process of the MERN stack.
 - 👯 I’m looking to collaborate on Javascript, ReactJS projects.
-- 🤔 I’m looking for a full time job as a Full stack/Front-end developer.
+- 😄 I’m looking for a full time job as a Full stack/Front-end developer.

 ### 🔭 Other interests
 I like playing the classical guitar and enjoy yoga.